30 Photos That Will Make You Grateful For Your Commute

 Thousands of people commute to work in Bangladesh by boat.
 Here, residents of Dhaka take out their umbrellas.

 The security checks during rush hour in Beijing make for insanely long lines.
-The checks have been tightened due to an attack in China's Xinjiang region, where dozens were killed in May 2014.
+The checks have been tightened due to an attack in China's Xinjiang region, where dozens were killed on May 22.

-Shibuya Crossing in Tokyo is one of the world's busiest pedestrian intersections.
-Traffic lights go red all at once, so up to 2,500 people try to cross at the same time.
+Beijing is also in the middle of a pollution crisis, forcing commuters to wade through smog on the way to work.

+Getting to work got harder in Bangkok this Spring, given that the Thai army declared martial law and stationed soldiers in main intersections.

 But it pales in comparison to what trains look like in Indonesia's West Java province, where just 300 cars serve 500,000 commuters each day.